Tax on overseas property

 Always get advice from a local tax expert when you buy abroad.
 You may be liable for foreign taxes such as purchase tax and income tax on rents.
 Many countries also have laws dictating who inherits the property if you die.
 You may remain liable for UK inheritance tax on the property.

-Go further: Inheritance tax explained - this guide explains what inheritance tax and when you have to pay it
+Find out more: Inheritance tax explained - this guide explains what inheritance tax and when you have to pay it.

 If you choose to let out your UK home while you live abroad, you pay income tax on the rent in the normal way, but there are special rules about how you pay the tax.

-Your letting agent or tenant must deduct tax from your rental profits at the basic-rate (20% currently) each quarter and pay it to HMRC (though tenants who pay rent that's less than £100 a week don’t have to do this unless HMRC asks them to).
+Your letting agent or tenant must deduct tax from your rental profits at the basic-rate (currently 20%) each quarter and pay it to HMRC (although, tenants who pay rent that's less than £100 a week don’t have to do this unless HMRC asks them to).
 You can then set off the tax paid against your tax bill when you complete your tax return.